 How Prototyping Can Make Your Startup More Attractive to Investors

-From Chandler's story, we can see: it's a long way from an entrepreneur's ‘idea’ to a working product with a real market and paying customers.
-A necessary intermediate step for proof of concept, credibility with potential investors, and communication with your team, is a working prototype.
+From Chandler's story, we can see: it's a long way from an entrepreneur's "idea" to a working product with a real market and paying customers.
+A necessary intermediate step for proof-of-concept (POC), credibility with potential investors, and communication with your team, is a working prototype.
 Building a prototype should be an early and high priority task for every startup.

 A prototype doesn’t need to look great, but it must be able to translate your vision into something real and tangible.
 Here are some key objectives to keep in mind when designing your prototype to make it attractive to investors:

 - Validate the customer need and opportunity.
 It’s unreasonable to invest thousands of dollars in technology and then find that customers seem to be looking for something slightly different.
 Test your idea early in a form that is easy and inexpensive to modify.

 - Demonstrate to you and your team that your idea is implementable.
 No matter how strong your vision and theory, you won’t know for sure until you see it, that it really works.
 Even the best ideas often fail.
 Even when it works, key members of your team may not understand it all until they can touch and feel it.

 - Leverage the technology to change directions as needed.
 In these days of rapid change, almost every startup has to adapt their solution, business model, or target customer.
 A pre-production prototype will allow you to be adaptive without undesirable consequences.

 - Convince potential investors to take you seriously.
 Business angels and venture capitalists are all about reducing the risk.
 Per the above points, if you have a validated and working prototype, investment risks are dramatically reduced.
 These days, if you don’t have a proven prototype, investors probably won't even talk to you or look at your created pitch deck.